Average Customer Rating: 4.5/5

 By bus: getting around Benidorm is easy, as there's an excellent bus service, with bus stops located throughout the resort.
 The buses are regular and cheap, with colour-coded routes for easy navigation.

 By tram: the affordable tram service is handy for day trips, running to neighbouring Alicante, the airport and larger attractions like theme parks.
 The trams run approximately every 30 minutes.

-By taxi: With a number of taxi ranks located throughout the resort and at the airport, you’ll be able to grab a lift easily.
+By taxi: with a number of taxi ranks located throughout the resort and at the airport, you’ll be able to grab a lift easily.
 Taxis can also be flagged down and are a good option for short journeys.
-Just remember to agree the fare before you set off.
+Just remember to agree on the fare before you set off.

 In Benidorm, you'll find plenty of events happening throughout the year.
 The beginning of November marks the Benidorm Fiestas, a week that honours the town’s patron saint, St James.
-The festivities span six days, and include traditional events and religious processions in addition to parties, competitions and a huge firework display on the beach at the end of the week.
+The festivities span six days and include traditional events and religious processions in addition to parties, competitions, and a huge fireworks display on the beach at the end of the week.

 In August, this destination hosts Electrobeach, a two-day festival featuring big names from the world of electro.
-The concerts take place outdoors for the biggest crowds and room for dancing the hot nights away.
-Headliners have included Richie Hawtin and Carl Cox.
+The concerts take place outdoors and attract big crowds and there’s room for dancing the night away.
+Previous headliners included Richie Hawtin and Carl Cox.